How Does Accident Reconstruction Work?

 Defining Accident Reconstruction

 Accident reconstruction is determining the circumstances leading up to and the events of a crash.
-If a personal injury attorney wants to reconstruct an accident, provide them with permission as it will help to build your case.
-This process will help an attorney determine why the accident occurred.
+So, if a personal injury attorney wants to reconstruct an accident, provide them with permission as it will help to build your case.
+Therefore, this process will help an attorney determine why the accident occurred.
 To conduct accident reconstruction for a car accident in New Jersey, experts require the following data:

 - Final rest positions of all vehicles involved